symfony/ux/src/Icons/doc/index.rst

 that the icon could change or be removed in the future.
 Additionally, the cache warming process will take significantly longer if using many *on-demand* icons.

-That's why this package provices a command to download the open source icons into the ``assets/icons/`` directory.
+That's why this package provides a command to download the open source icons into the ``assets/icons/`` directory.
 You can think of importing an icon as *locking it* (similar to how ``composer.lock`` *locks* your dependencies):